aixoss/vios-health-checker/README.md

 ## Purpose

- Health assessment tool for VIOS pre-install routines It check if a VIO Server or a pair of VIO Servers could be updated.
+Health assessment tool for VIOS pre-install routines.
+It check if a VIO Server or a pair of VIO Servers could be updated.

+It checks the
+- active client LPARs
+- vSCSI mapping
+- NPIV Path for Fibre Channel configuration
+- SEA configuration
+- VNIC configuration

+## Note

+This tool:
+- should be executed on the NIM master (it uses lsnim commands).
+- uses Curl (pycurl) to interract with the HMC REST API.
+- will try to retrieve the HMC login/password from the HMC password file (using dkeyexch) if not specified.
+- uses a HMC session key for Curl requests.

 ## Syntax